GRAMMY Nominations 2020: The Biggest Snubs and Surprises

 SNUBS

-As for Queen Bey, she won a Best Urban Contemporary Album GRAMMY in 2019 for The Carters' Everything Is Love, but was left out of the major categories, landing only two other nods for Best R&B Performance and Best Music Video.
-For the 2020 awards, Beyoncé had two GRAMMY-eligible offerings -- her curated Disney soundtrack, The Lion King: The Gift, and the show-stopping Homecoming: The Live Album -- but was left out of the major categories once again.
-She ended up with four nominations in total: Best Pop Solo Performance and Best Song Written for Visual Media for "Spirit" from The Lion King: The Gift, as well as Best Pop Vocal Album nod for the soundtrack as a whole, and a Best Musical Film nod for the Homecoming documentary.
+As for Queen Bey, she won Best Urban Contemporary Album in 2019 for The Carters' Everything Is Love, but was left out of the major categories.
+For the 2020 awards, Beyoncé had two GRAMMY-eligible offerings -- The Lion King: The Gift and Homecoming: The Live Album -- but was left out of Album of the Year once again.
+She ended up with four nominations in total: Best Pop Solo Performance and Best Song Written for Visual Media for "Spirit" from The Lion King, as well as Best Pop Vocal Album nod for The Gift, and a Best Musical Film nod for the Homecoming documentary.

+Halsey, Katy Perry and More of the Pop Girls Get Passed Over

+With the Pop Solo Performance category opting for the likes of Billie Eilish and Beyoncé, Halsey and her massive hit, "Without Me," weren't the only ones left out in the cold: Katy Perry's comeback bop, "Never Really Over," was blanked, as was Normani's undeniable smash, "Motivation."
+(Speaking of the latter, her duet with Sam Smith, "Dancing With a Stranger" was noticeably absent from Pop Duo/Group Performance.)

 Megan Thee Stallion Gets Iced After "Hot Girl Summer"